superliuxz/LegoSegmentation/progress_report.md

   - [x] add one/two more conv layer with batch norm and relu, but no pooling (https://www.mathworks.com/help/nnet/examples/train-a-convolutional-neural-network-for-regression.html)
     - not really effective
   - [ ] train a network that goes from 32x16 to 256x192 with the input as synthetic data, and use the output as the input to Lego network
-  - [x] forget about different colors. what if red is the only color?
+  - [x] what if red is the only color?
 Does the model do a better job on the simplified problem?
+    - setting the board to 0 and the red to 1
-    - interestingly, with full red blocks, the loss function does not converge, and R2 dose not converge neither
+    - interestingly, with full red blocks, R2 does not converge but the loss function does.
+    - by plotting some of the prediction against the tranining set, the pure red model does a fairly good job
+    - however, pure red model performs poorly on the testing images. it is susceptible to shadowing / various lighting conditions